Leomeror/BellmansGAPJLU/README.md

 The gapc functionality might be implemented in javascript, but (I think) that defeats the purpose of storing .gap-files on the server.

 This Repository was made public solely to host it on github-pages for testing purposes.
+Maybe it would be smarter to change it back to private.

 -- Leon Metzger